natha5/beats/README.md

 # beats
 every day, a completed beat

-every day I will make a beat and add to this repo. folder for each month, tags for genre
+every day I will make a beat and add it to this repo one day those beats might become albums

-one day those beats might become albums
+folder for each month, commit messaging for genre